auroranockert/venus/README.markdown

 -------------

 Please help make Venus helpful to others, for example by making a configuration system.
-Or providing more exotic switching setups.
+Or providing more exotic switching setups or features.

 License